mikejgray/neon-homeassistant-skill/README.md

   ovos-PHAL-plugin-homeassistant:
     host: http://<HA_IP_OR_HOSTNAME>:8123
     api_key: <HA_LONG_LIVED_TOKEN>
-    disable_intents: False # Set this to True if you want to disable the skill's primary intents if Home Assistant is not connected
+    toggle_automations: False # Set this to True if you want to disable the skill's primary intents if Home Assistant is not connected
 ```

 On OVOS, you would update `~/.config/mycroft/mycroft.conf` to include the following: